Carmen: Synopsis, Character Map

 Zuniga

-You have a girl who just came to visit you.
-She was wearing a Navarre costume, I heard.
+There was a girl who came to see you a while ago.
+I heard she was wearing a Navarre costume.
 Are you from Navarre?

 Don José